lakrizz/buts/README.md

 - Unique, items can of any kind but can't be contained n>1 times
 - Timeout, items have a limited lifetime in the stack.
 Items timed out will be removed from the stack

+## future ideas
+- ensure thread safety
+- maybe make use of generics to keep users from typecasting all the time